 Conner continued to sleep with Brayden until the Saturday before the Thanksgiving break.

 The two guys who were adults were tried together.
-The shooter was convicted of felony attempted murder and felony first-degree burglary.
+The shooter was convicted of felony attempted murder and felony first-degree burglary charges.
 His sentence was nineteen years in prison.
-The guy at the car with the gun was charged with unlawful possession of a firearm by a convicted felon, felony first-degree burglary, and accessory to an attempted murder.
+The guy at the car with the gun was charged with unlawful possession of a firearm by a convicted felon, felony first-degree burglary, and accessory to attempted murder charges.
 He was sentenced to twelve years in prison.

-The teenage boy was charged as a juvenile with felony first-degree burglary and accessory to an attempted murder, and was tried in juvenile court.
+The teenage boy was convicted in juvenile court with accessory to felony first-degree burglary and accessory to attempted murder charges.
 His sentence was six years in a California Youth Authority facility.
 He was sixteen, so that meant he’ll be twenty-two and an adult before his sentence was over.
-However, he’d be able to remain in the CYA facility until his full sentence was served.
-That surprised Brayden because he thought at eighteen he’d be sent to adult prison.
-He found out that for non-violent felonies and good behavior prisoners could remain in a CYA facility until they were twenty-four years old or their sentence was served, whichever came first.
+However, he’d be able to remain in the CYA facility until his complete sentence was served.
+That surprised Brayden because he thought at eighteen, a juvenile would be sent to adult prison.
+He found out that for non-violent felonies and good behavior, prisoners could remain in a CYA facility until they were twenty-four years old or their sentence was served, whichever came first.

-The girl was charged as a juvenile with accessory to a felony first-degree burglary and accessory to an attempted murder.
-She confessed and her trial was held about five weeks after the home invasion.
+The girl was convicted in juvenile court with accessory to a felony first-degree burglary and accessory to attempted murder charges.
+She confessed, and her trial was held about five weeks after the home invasion.
 Her sentence was reduced to twenty-two months in juvenile hall for turning state’s evidence in exchange for a reduced sentence.
-She was sixteen and would turn eighteen one day after the end of her sentence and would be released.
-Kids in juvenile hall aged out as soon as they were eighteen, and were transferred to the county’s adult jail or to one of the California prisons, depending on their crime and their behavior in juvenile hall.
+She was sixteen and would turn eighteen one day after the end of her sentence.
+Kids in juvenile hall aged out as soon as they were eighteen and were transferred to the county’s adult jail or one of the California prisons, depending on their crime and their behavior in juvenile hall.

 Brayden and Conner were the key witnesses at the trials.
 They didn’t enjoy having to give testimony.
-It was a real drag having to testify twice, once at the trial of the two adults then at the trial of the teenage boy.
+It was a real drag having to testify twice, once at the two adults’ trial, then at the teenage boy’s trial.
 They didn’t have to testify at the trial of the girl because she had confessed.

-By the time the trials were over it was August and school was still out for the summer.
+By the time the trial was over, it was June of the following year, and school was out.
 The Norwood family was having dinner when Conner made an announcement.

 “That sounds like a good idea,” their mother said.
 “As long as we’ll be taking you, we can take a couple of your friends as well.
 What about you, Bray?
 What will you be doing?”

-“Jared always has a Halloween Birthday party because his birthday is the day before Halloween.
+“Jerry always has a Halloween birthday party because his birthday is on October 30th, the day before Halloween.
 I missed it last year, so for sure I’ll go to his party this year.
 I can walk; his house is only a few blocks from ours.”

-“Those sound like good plans for both of you,” their dad said.
+“Those sound like good plans for each of you,” their dad said.

 “You know, Mom,” Brayden said, “it means Conner and I aren’t going to be here to give out candy to trick-or-treaters.
 You and dad will have to handle that job.
 Just avoid opening the door to any creepy clowns.
-Or even better, leave the porch light turned off and you can avoid both candy and clowns.”
+Or even better, leave the porch light turned off, and you can avoid both creepy clowns and candy.”